jgraettinger/blog/vs-mat.md

 # Comparing Flow and Materialize

 I'm often asked how to think about Flow vs Materialize.
-This is a perfectly good question: both systems provide a means of tackling continuously materialized views, so what kinds of problems are each suited for, and when would you use one over the other?
+This is a good question:
+both systems provide a means of tackling continuously materialized views, so what kinds of problems are each suited for, and when would you use one over the other?